Introduction to Kata Seisan | GKR Karate

 Senjutsu 1: Sanchin stance for close quarter combat.

 Note this senjutsu clearly illustrates why kata of the Sanchin family are high grade and very advanced kata.
-Despite the basic pattern being easier to learn than many lower grade kata, and their being less demanding (physically), the ability to successfully apply their combat principles in combat is far more difficult.
+Despite the basic pattern being easier to learn than many lower grade kata, and less demanding (physically), the ability to successfully apply their combat principles in combat is far more difficult.

 Senjutsu 2: Move forward at all times.

-The ideology of, no matter what, marching forward through an opponent irrespective of whether striking, blocking, grappling, locking up etc. Successfully applying this senjutsu inactual combat requires not only the right physical skills, but a determined and confident mental attitude.
+The ideology of, no matter what, marching forward through an opponent irrespective of whether striking, blocking, grappling, locking up etc. Successfully applying this senjutsu in actual combat requires not only the right physical skills, but a determined and confident mental attitude.

 The Sanchin kata aim to prepare a practitioner both physically and mentally for this ideology.